ihmeuw/pseudopeople/docs/source/noise/index.rst

     - Using "Mr" rather than actual first name

-Default Noise Types for Each Column
+Noise types for each column
 -----------------------------------

 .. _noise_type_details:

-Noise Type Details
+Noise type details
 ----------------------

 .. toctree::